 “Don’t you have to take a bunch of courses and delay graduation now?”

 Being this early in the game, not at all.
-But even making the switch in upper-years won’t be the greatest hassle — an extra semester or two maximum.
-As for worst case scenario: a few more extra courses during the summer.
+But even deciding to switch programs in upper-years won’t be the greatest hassle—an extra semester or two maximum.
+As for the worst-case scenario: a few more extra courses during the summer.

 “Doesn’t that make everything you’ve been doing up to this point a bunch of wasted effort?”